About Twists Glass

 About Michael James Hunter

 Since starting as a trainee glass blower at Wedgwood Glass in 1974, Michael has exhibited internationally and has work in both private and public collections across the world.
-He has demonstrated and given presentations of his work across UK, in Cologne, Germany as well as New Jersey, Chicago IL, Texas, Oklahoma, New England, Tacoma WA, Norfolk VA, Dearborn & Flint MI in the US, where he has been a regular visitor since 2006.
+He has demonstrated and given presentations of his work across the UK, Cologne Germany as well as New Jersey, Chicago IL, Texas, Oklahoma, New England, Tacoma WA, Norfolk VA, Dearborn & Flint MI in the US.
+Mike and Sue have been a regularUS visitors since 2006.

 Mike and Sue Hunter demonstrating glass-making